Table of Contents

 1. Who Sleeps in the Bedroom

 Understanding the needs of the person or people who sleep in the bedroom will help you when you’re selecting flooring.
-You’re likely to choose a different type of flooring for a child’s room compared to your master bedroom or a guest room.
+You’ll likely choose a different type of flooring for a child’s room compared to your master bedroom or a guest room.
 Ideally, the flooring you pick for a kid’s bedroom will be comfortable and soft, as well as able to withstand a high level of activity.

 Adults, on the other hand, don’t usually do much more than sleep or relax in their bedrooms.
 The flooring you choose for your master bedroom might reflect the fact that you want to create an oasis or a sanctuary from the stresses of the world.